 - Residential and hospital-based treatment centers

 Relapse is also part of the recovery process. it is important to avoid outside triggers and reduce your risk of relapsing in the future.

 Contact Us Today

-If you are seeking opioid abuse treatment in Nassau county that accepts Medicaid, contact us today at Charles Evans Center.
+If you are seeking opioid abuse treatment in Nassau county that accepts Medicaid, contact us today at CEC Health Center.
 We will assist you by developing a treatment plan that is right for you and take your life back from opioid addiction.